-The standard is effective for annual reporting periods beginning on or after January 1, 2018.
+IFRS 9 was effective for annual reporting periods beginning on or after January 1, 2018.
 However, in September 2016, IFRS 4 was amended to provide an option of a temporary exemption from applying IFRS for entities whose predominant activity is issuing insurance contracts within the scope of IFRS 4.
-Therefore, qualifying entities will have the option to adopt IFRS 9 upon the adoption of IFRS 17.
+Therefore, qualifying entities have the option to adopt IFRS 9 upon the adoption of IFRS 17.
 The Corporation qualifies for temporary exemption; thus, IFRS 9 is effective for annual periods beginning on or after January 1, 2023.
-The Corporation is currently evaluating the impact that this standard will have on its financial statements.